 Indexing

 Search engine store data to retrieve it very quickly.
 ElasticSearch maintains two kinds of data, literals and text.
 Literals are meant to be searched as they are (integer values, float values, dates, simple strings) whereas text needs some preprocessing to allow full-text search and suggestion of word completion.
 Modern search engines perform the two kinds of search efficiently, but some kind of schema should be defined to explain the search engine how data inserted should be treated in term of indexing and searching.
 This is what is called a “mapping” in ElasticSearch terminology.
-We provide the CENDARI mapping in Appendix 1.
-The originality of our approach is that, in most cases, the mapping is defined by each application to fit their needs.
+We provide the CENDARI mapping in Appendix A. The originality of our approach is that, in most cases, the mapping is defined by each application to fit their needs.
 In our case, we need to index all CENDARI’s applications using the same mapping to allow global search/aggregation/faceting.

 Search